Bachelor of Science (Nursing)

 The Nursing Program faculty teaches graduates to provide safe, effective, and evidence-based practice as baccalaureate nurses.
 The program aims to prepare nurses who will be able to meet the challenges of a dynamic, changing, and emerging health care setting.
 The philosophy incorporates the MSU Nursing Conceptual Framework, Core Values, and the American Nurses Association (ANA) Nursing Code of Ethics.
 The aforementioned concepts guide the profession of nursing as an art and a science.

 The curriculum guiding the Bachelor of Science (Nursing) Program adheres to the Essentials of Baccalaureate Education for Professional Nursing Practice (2008) as articulated by the American Association of Colleges of Nursing (AACN).
 The philosophy incorporates the MSU Nursing Conceptual Framework, Core Values, and Nursing Code of Ethics as detailed in the Undergraduate Student Handbook.

 The program is open to both juniors and transfer students who meet Morgan State admission requirements and the admission requirements for the Nursing Program.
 The Nursing Program plan of study is such that students are admitted to the upper-division clinical nursing courses following satisfactory completion of general education, the university required courses, and nursing prerequisites.

 Admission to the Nursing Program is a separate process from admission to the University.

-The review of applicant records from all institutions attended is a comprehensive process which includes the review of GPA, courses, grades, recommendations and personal career statement.
+The review of applicant records from all institutions attended is a comprehensive process that includes the review of GPA, courses, grades, recommendations, and personal career statement.
 Please note: Incomplete application packets will not be considered for admission.